ohyoungpark/obsidian-sonkil/README.md

 1. Open Settings in Obsidian.
 2. Go to Community plugins and turn off Restricted Mode.
-3. In the same view, a search box appears immediately—type "Sonkil", then click Install and Enable.
+3. Click the Browse button, search for “Sonkil”, then click Install, and after that, click Enable.

 **Method 2: Manual Installation**